infinitered/ignite/README.md

 * A generated container is a smart component that is connected to Redux.
 Usually for containing other components.
 The component and stylesheet are placed in the `Containers` folder.

 #### Generate a screen: `ignite generate screen Settings`
-* A generated screen, is an opinionated container, with a generated route.
-Keyboard avoiding, and other base code is placed in this connected smart component.
+* A generated screen is an opinionated container with a generated route.
+Keyboard avoiding and other base code is placed in this connected smart component.

 #### Generate a listview: `ignite generate listview HotDates`
-* React Native listview container with easy step by step instructions on how to get started with an easy list template.
+* React Native listview container with easy step-by-step instructions on how to get started with an easy list template.

 #### COMING BACK SOON (broken in latest maps) - Generate a mapview: `ignite generate mapview MapScreen`
-* react-native-maps container, component, and map helpers with easy step by step instructions on how to get started with an simple map screen.
+* react-native-maps container, component, and map helpers with easy step-by-step instructions on how to get started with an simple map screen.

 #### Import images: `ignite import imagesfile`
 * Imports all files in `Images` folder and converts the names into **key: value** pairs in the _image_ object inside of the `Images.js` file in the `Themes` folder.